Carbdrox/pimcore-vite-plugin/README.md

 ## Acknowledgements

-Here are to great vite plugins.
+Here are two great vite plugins.
 I used these two plugins internally to combine all needed functionality.
 So please take a look at those too.